Matt Wallner Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA across all league pitching staffs (5.70).
+- The Rockies' 5.75 team ERA ranks last among all MLB pitching staffs.

-- Rockies pitchers combine to give up the second-most home runs in baseball (230 total, 1.4 per game).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (234 total, 1.5 per game).

-- Koch makes his first start of the season for the Rockies.
+- Anderson (1-6) gets the starting nod for the Rockies in his 18th start of the season.
+He has a 5.42 ERA in 86 1/3 innings pitched, with 64 strikeouts.

-- The 32-year-old righty has 37 appearances out of the bullpen this season.
+- The righty's last appearance was on Tuesday against the Los Angeles Dodgers, when he tossed five scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.